MaharsheeKaria/ASM-Lab-Behavior/README.md

 It makes the following calculations in the first sheet called 'Extracted data':
 Total time, % time, Average velocity, Total distance - at the centre, wall, bottom 1/4, top 3/4, bottom 1/2, top 1/2, bottom 3/4, top 1/4, bottom 1/3, top 2/3 - Latencies, Transitions, Total freezing time, Number of freezing episodes, Number of darting episodes

-It makes the following calculations in the second sheet called 'Time calculations':
+It makes the following calculations through sheets 2-6: Latency for first entry; Latency for second entry; Transitions & Darting; Time at Centre & Wall; Time in bottom third
-% time in the bottom 1/2, bottom 1/4, bottom 1/3

 # stats.py
 The script uses the manipulated data and calculates the mean, standard deviation and 95% confidence intervals of all the data and writes it into the Extracted_data.xls workbook.